-Through independent audit and continuous surveillance of military aviation, the MAA aims to provide the Secretary of State for Defence (SofS), through the Permanent Under Secretary of State for Defence (PUS), the necessary assurance that appropriate standards of air safety are maintained in delivering operational capability.
+As the single regulatory authority responsible for regulating all aspects of air safety across the DAE, the MAA has full oversight of all defence aviation activity.
+Through independent audit and continuous surveillance of military aviation, the MAA aims to provide the Secretary of State for Defence (SofS), through Director General DSA (DG DSA), the necessary assurance that appropriate standards of air safety are maintained in delivering operational capability.

 The DSA was established by Charter, signed by SofS, to be responsible for all defence safety regulators.
 The MAA draws the authority to discharge its regulatory role by a Letter of Delegation issued by DG DSA.
 DG DSA is the primary convening authority for all safety related accidents.